Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

 On June 14, the made for television drama In His Father's Shoes premiered on Showtime.
-In it Gossett plays duals roles of a father and a grandfather.
+In it, Gossett plays duals roles of a father and a grandfather.
 He explained the project came about when "the father of Showtime's programming chief, Jerry Offsay, passed away last year, and that prompted him to grab onto this when it came across his desk.
 It became very personal to him, and the film is dedicated to his father.
 The thing I like about the story is that much of the older generation was not taught to demonstrate affection.
 I knew my father cared about me, but I never knew how much until after he died."

 Additional project for 1997 include acting in the film Managua, G.I.
 Ellen an episode of Ellen, and The Medal an episode of Early Edition.
 He provided narration of Disney's Candlelight Processional cd named Candlelight Processional and Massed Choir Program, telling the nativity story, was recorded and released by Walt Disney Records.
 Gossett presented When Animals Attack!
 4, a one-hour special on Fox.

 Also that year, Gossett had a guest role in the Touched by an Angel episode Amazing Grace: Part 1.
 It was part of a crossover with another series named Promised Land, where the follow up took place.
-For his performance, accredited to Touched by an Angel, he was nominated for an Emmy Award for "Outstanding guest actor in a drama series", and won "Outstanding Supporting actor in a drama series" at the NAACP Image Awards.
+For his performance, accredited to Touched by an Angel, Gossett was nominated for an Emmy Award for Outstanding Guest Actor in a Drama Series, and won Outstanding Supporting Actor in a Drama Series at the NAACP Image Awards.